-A few testimonials for Cultural Intelligence: A Guide to Working with People from Other Cultures:
+Endorsements and praise for Cultural Intelligence: A Guide to Working with People from Other Cultures

 “Imagine a guidebook that helps you navigate the uncharted lands of strange cultures or, at least, cultures that seem strange to you.
 Author Brooks Peterson is less concerned with social advice than he is with explaining how to manage broad cultural differences and avoid cultural egocentrism.
 While he soundly reviews measures of cultural differences, such as cultural scales, he avoids delving into complex, abstract theories with little practical application.
 His clearly written book treats all cultures objectively, covering broad tendencies without venturing into cultural generalities.
 He alerts you to the nuances of other cultures and your own.
 We strongly recommend this book to anyone who interacts with the values of other cultures on a regular basis – and, these days, that’s just about everybody.” -Rolf Dobelli (Amazon reviewer)

 “This book is a straight-talking guide to conducting cross-cultural business and personal relations.
 It is strongly pitched to American and other Western business people who are not particularly attuned to dealing with cultural diversity.
 As such, it would be useful to consultants, trainers, business professionals and employees who are anticipating adding an international dimension to their businesses or find that their workplaces are becoming increasingly diverse.”
 (Excerpt of review by PRN member G. Abbott.)